 By using this regenerative approach, the medical collateral ligament can repair itself and regain its function of holding the knee bones in place, thus relieving pressure on other components such as the particular cartilage and meniscus.

 The form that your treatment will take depends on the severity of your condition and other factors such as your health and age.
-You can contact us to find out if PRP and stem cell therapy is right for you or to learn more about how these procedures have helped people suffering from medical collateral ligament tear.
+You can contact us to find out if PRP and regenerative cell therapy is right for you or to learn more about how these procedures have helped people suffering from medical collateral ligament tear.

 There are some medical collateral ligament tear cases that can be resolved with conventional treatments.
 The first step in the treatment of and MCL tear is to elevate the affected leg, then ice and rest it.
 Mild exercise using the affected leg is advisable to help improve the strength of the surrounding muscle.
 Medication therapy will most likely include non-steroidal anti-inflammatory drugs (NSAIDS) and may be stronger pain medications also.

 Injections with corticosteroid may be recommended to reduce pain and inflammation.
 However, the injections do not work for all patients.
 For severe cases that require the partial or complete removal of thee torn ligament, surgery is usually indicated.
-Stem cell therapy has been applied successfully as an alternative to:
+Regenerative cell therapy has been applied successfully as an alternative to:

 - Steroid injections for an MCL tear because a number of patients are not comfortable with the long term side effects of the steroid injections.